Lee Beom-seok (prime minister): Career after liberation of Korea

-In 1946, he returned to Korea and helped found the Korean National Youth Association with Ahn Ho-sang.
-He was opposed to Kim Ku's south–north negotiations and allied himself with Syngman Rhee to establish a unitary government in South Korea.
+In 1946, Lee returned to Korea and helped found the Korean National Youth Association with Ahn Ho-sang.
+He was opposed to Kim Ku's South-North negotiation plans and allied himself with Syngman Rhee to establish a unitary government in South Korea.
 He served as the new country's first prime minister from July 31, 1948, to April 20, 1950.

-Following his term in office, Lee Beom-seok served as the Korean Ambassador to the Republic of China, and as Secretary of the Interior.
+Following his term in office, he served as the Korean Ambassador to the Republic of China, and as Secretary of the Interior.
 He ran for the vice presidency in 1952, and again in 1956, but failed to win either election.
 Throughout the 1960s, he remained a staunch opposition leader to the ruling party.
 At the end of his career, Lee served as an adviser on the Board of National Unification and mentored Park Chung Hee as an elder of the nation.

-On May 10, 1972, he was granted a honorary doctorate by the Taiwan Chinese Academy.
+On May 10, 1972, he was granted an honorary doctorate by the Taiwan Chinese Academy.

 Death

-He died on May 11, 1972, a day after receiving his honorary degree.
+Lee died on May 11, 1972, a day after receiving his honorary degree.
 He died of a myocardial infarction in the Seongmo hospital of Myeong-dong in Seoul.
 His state funeral was held in the plaza on the mountain Namsan on May 17, and he was buried in Seoul National Cemetery.